-Higher education in Greece consists of only one sector: the University Sector – which includes State Universities.
-Currently there are 24 Universities, all of which are accredited by the Greek state.
-All the Higher Tertiary state-accredited universities in Greece are public.
-These credits are accumulative and transferable under the European Credit Transfer and Accumulation System (ECTS).
-Programs in engineering, dentistry, pharmacology, agronomics, forestry, along with some programs in fine arts, have a duration of 5 years (240 ECTS – 300 ECTS).
-Medicine is the only discipline with a duration of studies of 6 years.
+Greek Higher Education consists of the sector of Universities – which includes 24 State Universities.
+The credits of these 24 state-accredited institutions are accumulative and transferable within the framework of the European Credit Transfer and Accumulation System (ECTS).
+Programs in engineering, dentistry, pharmacology, agronomics, forestry, along with some programs in fine arts have a duration of 5 years (240 ECTS – 300 ECTS).
+Studies in medicine have a duration of 6 years.

-The vast majority of colleges offer their programs under franchise or validation agreements with universities established in other European Union countries, primarily in the UK, leading to degrees which are awarded directly by those universities.
-The monitoring of those agreements as well as of additional provisions for the operation of colleges is carried out by the Ministry of Education.
-Integration into the Greek law of EC Directive 2005/36 on the mutual recognition of qualifications, holders of academic degrees by universities in the European Union, including those obtained through studies at a college in Greece, have their professional rights fully recognized.
+Private colleges in Greece do not operate as independent universities.
+However, private colleges in Greece collaborate with leading international universities from the US, UK or countries of the EU to offer accredited undergraduate and postgraduate study programs.
+Hence, these programs lead to degrees which are awarded directly by those foreign universities.
+The monitoring of those agreements as well as of the additional provisions for the operation of colleges is carried out by the Greek Ministry of Education.
+According to the Greek law – EC Directive 2005/36 on the mutual recognition of qualifications, holders of academic degrees by universities in the EU including those obtained through studies at a college in Greece, have their professional rights fully recognized.